Devansh-ops-maker/DevanshSingh-langsmith-MAT496/README.md

 ## Changes Implemented for Module 2 (Course 3)
 - Implemented a **conciseness evaluator** (`is_concise_enough`) to check if the LLM output is shorter than 1.5x the reference output length.
 - Created a **target function** (`target_function`) that generates responses for questions using our retrieval-augmented workflow (`langsmith_rag`).
-- Ran **experiments on the dataset** `"ICPC Dataset"` with the evaluator to automatically assess LLM outputs.
+- Ran **experiments on the dataset** `"ds-dependable-pickup-7"` with the evaluator to automatically assess LLM outputs.
 - Added the ability to **pass custom metadata** (like `model_name`) to the experiments for better tracking and analysis.

 ---